Best Cable Trap Exercises For Strength & Size

 1. Cable Shrug

-The cable shrug is a variation of the shoulder shrug and one of the best upper trap cable exercises that are utilized to build the trapezius muscle of the upper back.
+The cable shrug is a variation of the shoulder shrug and one of the best upper trap cable exercises to build the upper back’s trapezius muscle.

-Cable shrug, one of the best exercises for isolating the traps and offers versatility to further improve development.
+It is one of the best exercises for isolating the upper traps and offers versatility to improve development further.

 Cable Shrug